The Equimeta Deal Room

 Run horse sales smoothly in one shared record.

-Equimeta Deal Room replaces text threads, scattered files, and stranger-to-stranger wires with one documented flow — agreement, payment hold, inspection, release.
-Buyers do not wire cash to a stranger; sellers know funds are secured before handoff.
+Equimeta Deal Room replaces text threads, scattered files, and stranger-to-stranger wires with one documented workflow — agreement, signed purchase contract, payment through Stripe, document exchange.
+Buyers do not wire cash to a stranger; sellers know terms are signed before they pack a horse on a trailer.

 • Seller contact details protected until payment confirmed